afincha/validity/README.md

 Validity
 ========

-Effortless JavaScript form validation and error handling
+Effortless JavaScript form validation and error handling.

 ### Requirements
 1. This library is built on top of [chriso](https://github.com/chriso)'s [validator.js](https://github.com/chriso/validator.js).
 Big shout-out to chriso for writing this awesome library!